 Painting Over Flaking Paint

 - Remove as much of the loose paint as possible using a flexible scraper with a good sharp edge.

-- Prime the affected area with Zinsser Bulls Eye 1-2-3 or Zinsser gardz.
+- Prime the affected area with Zinsser Bulls Eye 1-2-3 or Zinsser Gardz High Performance Sealer.

-- Sand the area with 120 grade sandpaper until the edges of the original paint are starting to show through.
+- Sand the area with Aluminum Oxide Sandpaper 120 grade until the edges of the original paint are starting to show through.

 - Prime the fresh filler and surrounding edges with Zinsser Bulls Eye 1-2-3

 - Apply two top coats of paint

 How To Paint Over Flaking Emulsion

 There may be the occasion when there is so much flaking paint that the entire area, wall or ceiling may need stripped back to the original plaster.
 Painting over flaky patches or paint chips can be easily rectified, larger areas must have all the peeling paint removed before attempting to repaint.

 This can prove problematic as some of the paint will refuse to scrape off and the use of a Heat Gun must be used to soften the stubborn paint to allow for removal.
 If you don’t own a Heat Gun, I recommend purchasing one with adjustable temperature, the DeWalt 1800W Heat Gun with 240V Dual Air Flow is an excellent example.